How much does it cost to put a dog or cat to sleep in the UK?

 The divorce itself carries a fixed court fee, and beyond that the cost depends almost entirely on how much you and your ex disagree.

-The venue is usually the biggest single line on a wedding budget, and it quietly sets the tone for everything else you book.
+The venue is usually the biggest single line on a wedding budget, and it quietly sets the tone for everything else you book, from the guest list to the catering style.

 Catering is priced per head, which sounds simple until you multiply it by a full guest list and watch it catch up with the venue hire.